List of presidents of the Royal Statistical Society

 The president of the Royal Statistical Society is the head of the Royal Statistical Society (RSS), elected biennially by the Fellows of the Society.
-(The time-period between elections has varied in the past, and in fact elections only rarely occur.).
+The time-period between elections has varied in the past.

 The president oversees the running of the Society and chairs its council meetings.
+He or she also gives a presidential address at some point in their tenure, which is published in the longest running journal of the society, Series A, setting out personal views on the future of discipline and the role of the society.
 In recent years, almost all presidents have been nominated following many years' service to the Society, although some have been nominated to mark their eminence in society generally, such as Harold Wilson.

+Nominations for president are received by the society's Nominating Committee.